Image by chrissie2003

 Honey is great alternative for sweetening tea or coffee, a smoothie or English Muffins, but did you know there are health benefits in your honey?
+Plus so many amazing uses for raw honey?

 Raw honey has many healthy qualities and can be used in several other ways then just sweetening your drinks and goodies.
+In fact, there are many uses for raw honey!

 Raw honey is honey fresh from the comb.
 It’s not pasteurized and therefore is still full of healthy enzymes.
 It is said that store-bought pasteurized honey is no better than white sugar.
 The heat from pasteurization kills the beneficial enzymes rendering them useless to the body.